carbon-language/carbon-lang/llvm/docs/TableGen/BackGuide.rst

 The ``Init`` class is used to represent TableGen values.
 The name derives from *initialization value*.
 This class should not be confused with the ``RecordVal`` class, which represents record fields, both their names and values.
 The ``Init`` class is the base class for a series of subclasses, one for each of the available value types.

-The primary data member
-of ``Init`` is an enumerated type that represents the specific type of the value.
+The primary data member of ``Init`` is an enumerated type that represents the specific type of the value.

 The ``Init`` class provides a few useful functions.

+* A function to get the type enumerator.

 * A boolean virtual function to determine whether a value is completely specified; that is, has no uninitialized subvalues.